Publication Ethics

 • Avoidance of selective data reporting or manipulation that could mislead readers.

-Full disclosure of any potential conflicts of interest is mandatory for all authors, reviewers, and editors, including:
+• Full disclosure of any potential conflicts of interest is mandatory for all authors, reviewers, and editors, including financial ties, personal or institutional affiliations, or competing research interests.

 • Corrections: Minor errors that do not alter conclusions will be corrected via errata.